Chevrotain/chevrotain/packages/chevrotain/docs/guide/resolving_lexer_errors.md

 ```

 Also please open an issue in the [regexp-to-ast library][regexp_to_ast]
-so the the root problem could be tracked and resolved.
+so the root problem could be tracked and resolved.

 ## A Custom Token Pattern should specify the <line_breaks> option